rajesha660/MyBook/README.md

 Services
 ---------

 1. The data captured in UI should be stored in memory.
-No database required.
-Define a Feed array to store array of feed objects.
+No database required. --Done Define a Feed array to store array of feed objects.

-2. FeedService should be introduced with
+2. FeedService should be introduced with -- Done
     1. createFeed(Feed)
     2. deleteFeed(feedId)
    NOTE : Use Javascript Closure to define this service class.